ska-sa/katgpucbf/doc/xbgpu.networking.rst

      found in the ``py_recv.cpp``, ``py_recv.h``, ``py_common.cpp`` and
      ``py_common.h``.
-These files are slightly difficult to read, but the python modules they create will have standard python docstrings that can be read in an iPython session once the module has been installed.
+These files are slightly difficult to read, but the python modules they create will have standard python docstrings that can be read in an IPython session once the module has been installed.
   2. katxbgpu C++ layer - The katxbgpu python layer interfaces with the katxbgpu C++ layer.
 The katxbgpu C++ layer manages the chunks received from the python layer.
 When the SPEAD2 stream receives a heap, the C++ layer tells